Satyajith2424/URK24CS9010/README.md

 HI
 This is A Python Code
-It is just a addition code
+it is just a normal code